 The bark is shreddy and reddish-brown.
 Twigs are also reddish-brown, slender, then becoming shreddy.
 First year twigs have long silky hair.

-The leaves are compound pinnate with five leaflets, but there may be 3 or 7 and sometimes 9.
+The leaves are compound pinnate usually with five leaflets, but there may be 3 or 7 and sometimes 9.
+The upper three leaflets are united at their bases and separated from any lower leaflets.
 Leaf surfaces are fuzzy with long white surface hair.
 Each leaf has a pair of stipules at the base that are thin, ovate-lanceolate in shape with pointed tips.
 These stipules are persistent and partially cover the small leaf buds.
 The leaf has a short stalk but the leaflets are stalkless.
 Each leaflet is up to 1/2 inch long, narrowly elliptic to broadly lanceolate in shape with margins that are entire but tend to curl under.
 The central vein is prominent on the underside.
 Top color is yellow-green.
-The upper three leaflets are united at their bases.

 The inflorescence is a solitary flower or a small terminal tight cluster of flowers at the end of stems.

 The flowers are 5-parted with 5 yellow petals that are broadly ovate to round (orbicular), narrowing abruptly to a clawed base.
 The calyx has 5 yellow-green sepals with pointed tips, shorter than the petals and subtended and alternating with the sepals are 5 longer green hairy narrow bractlets.
 Heads are about 1 inch wide when open.
 Flowers are bisexual with 20 or 25 stamens with yellow filaments and reddish anthers.
 In the center is a receptacle with numerous pistils with thread-like styles.
 Flower stalks and the calyx are hairy.
 Occasionally, flowers may be unisexual.

 Seed: Mature flowers produce a small hairy achene from each fertile pistil.
 These remain in the drying calyx with shaken loose by the wind.